Composers Datebook®

 This hardly seems fair to one of mankind’s oldest instruments, depicted on murals from ancient Egypt and traditionally associated with King David in the Bible.
 In the 18th and early 19th century, there are a handful of great classical harp concertos by Handel, Mozart, and others.
 In the 20th century, things start to improve a little, with modern concertos by Gliere, Pierne, Castelnuovo-Tedesco, and Rodrigo.

-On today’s date in 1955, we’re happy to report, one of the finest modern works for harp and orchestra had its premiere performance when harpist Nicanor Zabeleta premiered a new harp concerto by the prolific Brazilian composer Heitor Villa-Lobos – with the Philadelphia Orchestra conducted by the composer.
+On today’s date in 1955, we’re happy to report, one of the finest modern works for harp and orchestra had its premiere performance when harpist Nicanor Zabeleta premiered a new harp concerto by prolific Brazilian composer Heitor Villa-Lobos — with the Philadelphia Orchestra conducted by the composer.

-One more recent addition came in 2000 from the pen of the Finnish composer Einojuhanni Rautavaara.
-His harp concerto was commissioned by the Minnesota Orchestra, who premiered the new work with the Finnish conductor Osmo Vänskä and Kathy Kienzle as soloist.
+One more recent addition came in 2000 from the pen of Finnish composer Einojuhanni Rautavaara.
+His harp concerto was commissioned by the Minnesota Orchestra, who premiered the new work with Finnish conductor Osmo Vänskä and Kathy Kienzle as soloist.

 Music Played in Today's Program

-Heitor Villa-Lobos (1887 - 1959) — Harp Concerto (Catherine Michel, harp; Monte Carlo Opera Orchestra; Antonio de Almeida, cond.)
-Philips 462 179
+Heitor Villa-Lobos (1887-1959): Harp Concerto; Catherine Michel, harp; Monte Carlo Opera Orchestra; Antonio de Almeida, conductor; Philips 462 179

-Einojuhani Rautavaraa (1928 - 2016) — Harp Concerto (Marielle Nordmann, harp; Helsinki Philharmonic; Leif Segerstam, cond.)
-Ondine 978
+Einojuhani Rautavaraa (1928-2016): Harp Concerto; Marielle Nordmann, harp; Helsinki Philharmonic; Leif Segerstam, conductor; Ondine 978

 On This Day